mmud/animogamedev-system/README.md

    ```bash
    npm install
    ```

-4. Set up Firebase:
-   - Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
-   - Enable Google Authentication and Firestore Database.
-   - Download the `firebase-config` file and place it in the project.

-5. Start the development server:
+4. Start the development server:
    ```bash
    npm start
    ```

-6. Access the platform in your browser at `http://localhost:3000`.
+5. Access the platform in your browser at `http://localhost:3000`.

 ---